Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Technical Details of the Experiments

 \section{Technical Details of the Experiments}

-\paragraph{Linear Least Squares and CIFAR airbench} Experiments were conducted on a single NVIDIA RTX A4000.
+\paragraph{The smooth convex problem and CIFAR-10 airbench} Experiments were conducted on a single NVIDIA RTX A4000.
 The code was run with Python 3.10.13 and Pytorch~2.6.0+cu126 on a computer with an EPYC 7543 processor.

 \paragraph{NanoGPT and GPT-2 Medium Pretrain} We used the standard setting of 8 $\times$ NVIDIA H100 as documented in \citep{modded_nanogpt_2024}.
 The code was run with Python 3.10.18, Pytorch~2.10.0.dev20251124+cu126 on a computer with Xeon® Platinum 8462Y+ processor and 130 GB of RAM.